jbousquie/leontine/README.md

 ## Development

-This client is built with pure HTML, CSS, and JavaScript without external dependencies, making it easy to extend and maintain.
+Leontine is built with pure HTML, CSS, and JavaScript without external dependencies, making it easy to extend and maintain.

 ## WhisperX API

-This client is designed to work with the WhisperX API, which provides powerful audio transcription services with features like:
+Leontine is designed to work with the WhisperX API, which provides powerful audio transcription services with features like:

 - Multi-language support
 - Speaker diarization